 "Principle 8: Respect Your Body" highlights the importance of treating your body with integrity, which includes the need to dress it comfortably.
 Without realizing it, I had been waiting to replace too-small undergarments and worn-out jeans that had been making me uncomfortable, both physically and mentally.
 These garments had been making me feel bad about myself without even realizing it.
 They definitely had to go.

 Should You Try Intuitive Eating?

 Here's my disclaimer about all of this: I am lucky to be a naturally healthy woman with the money to buy plenty of food and a bodyweight that falls within the acceptable range for doctors and society.
-The book addresses including health-related dietary restrictions, but doesn't talk as much about the societal stigma for larger-bodied people, or about how to approach intuitive eating if you can't actually afford to eat what you want whenever you want it.
+The book doesn't talk as much about the societal stigma for larger-bodied people, or about how to approach intuitive eating if you can't actually afford to eat what you want whenever you want it.

 That said, the book continuously predicted how I would feel and how to avoid the pitfalls.
 I started out thinking that it might not be that helpful to me as someone who hasn't prescribed to tons of fad diets.
 Instead, their rules got to the heart of a lot of my food insecurities and gave me actionable steps to get through them.

 Tribole and Resch put research and words to a lot of ideas I've held about eating for a long time—namely that it is just as important for food to be satisfying as it is for it to be nourishing.
 They offer a lot of reasons to get angry at all the noise about what our bodies "should" and "shouldn't" look like, and they offer specific steps on how to re-wire your thinking around food.
 They say that this process can take years, but in just two weeks I felt a significant shift toward trusting my body and coming to terms with how it looks.
 That, surely, is worth something.